Truffle Cake Recipe

-- In a small saucepan mix together the water and sugar.
-Let come to a boil.
-Let cool.
+In a small saucepan mix together the water and sugar.
+Let come to a boil, then let cool.
 Add the liqueur and mix.

 Make the Decorations (“Love”)

-Melt the chocolate in the microwave or over a bain-marie.
-Place it in a sandwich ziplock bag, or a pastry bag fitted with a 2 mm opening round tip.
+Melt the chocolate in the microwave or over a water bath.
+Transfer to a sandwich ziplock bag, or a pastry bag fitted with a 2 mm opening round tip.

 Pipe desired decoration (word, symbol) on parchment paper.
-Allow to harden.
-Set aside.
+Set aside and allow to harden.

 Make the Dark Chocolate Mirror Glaze

 Mix 4 g gelatin with 1/4 cup water and let stand for 5 minutes, allowing the gelatin to bloom.

 Combine 1/4 cup cream, 5 tbsp sugar, and 30 g cocoa in a saucepan and let come to a boil over medium heat.
 Cook for 3 minutes past the boiling point, mixing with the spoon to prevent scorching.

 Remove from heat, mix in the gelatin and mix thoroughly.

-- Let cool, until the glaze covers the back of the spoon.
+Let cool, until the glaze coats the back of the spoon.

 Put a dab of frosting in the middle of the cake board or serving tray.
 Place the first cake layer on top.

-- Cut out 4 strips of foil/parchment paper and place them under the edges of the cake so that they cover the rim of the cake board or the serving tray (makes for easy clean up when you’re done decorating).
+Cut out 4 strips of foil/parchment paper and place them barely under the edges of the cake so that they cover the rim of the cake board or the serving tray (makes for easy clean up when you’re done decorating).

 Using a brush, soak the cake layer with the syrup or use a squirting bottle to do the same.

 Frost the cake with a thin layer of frosting.

-- Repeat with the rest of the cake layers, covering the last layer with frosting as well and reserving 1 cup of frosting for decorating.
+Repeat with the rest of the cake layers, covering the last layer with frosting.
+Use 2/3 cup of the reserved 1 cup of frosting to cover the sides.

 Remove the foil/parchment paper strips from under the cake.

-- As soon as the Chocolate glaze covers the back of the spoon, pour over the cake top, evening it out with a spatula.
+As soon as the Chocolate glaze covers the back of the spoon, pour the chocolate ganache over the cake top, evening it out with a spatula.